 Planet + People vs. Plastics transdisciplinary panel members from left to right: moderater Dr Maria Armoudian (Co-Executive Director of Ngā Ara Whetū), Dr Samantha Ladewig (Marine Science), Dr Joel Rindelaub (Chemical Sciences), Assoc.
 Professor George Laking (Medical Oncology, Manutaki Haumanu Māori of Te Aka), and Assoc.
 Professor Anne Gasket (Biological Sciences).

-The transdisciplinary panel discussion featured Dr Joel Rindelaub (Chemical Sciences), Dr Samantha Ladewig (Marine Science), Assoc.
+The transdisciplinary panel featured University of Auckland experts Dr Joel Rindelaub (Chemical Sciences), Dr Samantha Ladewig (Marine Science), Assoc.
 Professor Anne Gasket (Biological Sciences), Assoc.
 Professor George Laking (Medical Oncology, Manutaki Haumanu Māori of Te Aka), and Dr Manuel Vallee (Sociology), moderated by Dr Maria Armoudian (Co-Executive Director of Ngā Ara Whetū).

 Together, the panelists covered topics ranging from the chemical make-up of different plastics, the pollution that arises from their production, how they spread into our environments, and the health implications for us and other animals.